yenbuilds/my-operating-principles/yenbuilds-strategic-engineering-irreversible-advantage.md

 ---

-## 3. Skill Capital with Scar Tissue
+## 3. Skill Capital (Failure-Preserved Learning)

-Skills compound fastest when failure is preserved, not erased.
+Skills compound fastest when **failed attempts are preserved rather than erased**.

-Archive:
+Most people delete:
 - Early drafts
 - Broken versions
-- Naive attempts
+- Naive implementations
-- Wrong intuitions
+- Considered-but-wrong intuitions

-Annotate *after* the fact:
+This destroys learning history.

+Instead, **archive progression**.

+### What to Keep

+- First-pass drafts and prototypes
+- Versions that didn’t work
+- Simplistic or incorrect approaches
+- Decisions made with incomplete understanding

+These artifacts encode *how* understanding was built, not just the final result.

+### Post-Hoc Annotation (Critical)

+After time has passed, annotate:

-- What felt hard then
+- What felt difficult at the time
 - What later became obvious
+- Which rules you followed initially
-- When intuition overrode rules (and whether it worked)
+- When intuition overrode rules
+- Whether those deviations worked or failed

+This creates **compressed judgment** — the ability to see patterns faster next time and prune bad paths earlier.

+### Why This Compounds

+- Understanding becomes transferable across domains
+- Decision latency drops
+- Error detection improves before failure occurs

-AI can imitate skills.
+AI can reproduce correct solutions.
-It cannot fake scar tissue.
+It cannot reconstruct the *sequence of mistakes that led to correct judgment*.

+That sequence is the asset.

 ---